chili-publish/grafx-documentation/docs/GraFx_studio/headerbar.md

 The UI changes to focus on automation tasks.

-E.g. When choosing "Automate" the panel to create variables will appear.
+E.g. when choosing "Automate" the panel to create variables will appear.